learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 _code block_ contains the code we want to execute _if_ the condition returns a truthy value:

-<iframe height="400px" width="100%" src="https://repl.it/@LizBurton/StormyColorlessArea?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@lizbur10/FixedUnacceptableCable?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 In the code above, age is initialized to 30, so the condition (`age >= 18`) resolves to `true`.
 The code in the code block executes, setting the `isAdult` variable to `true`.
-Try making some changes — assigning different values to `age`; changing the conditional statement — to see what happens.
+Copy/paste the code above into [replit][] and try making some changes (e.g., assigning different values to `age`; changing the conditional statement) to see what happens.

 ### `else`